Flyers’ Bill of Rights

 Delayed bags

-If your bag is delayed overnight, most airlines set guidelines that allow their employees to reimburse you for some emergency expenses.
+If your bag is delayed overnight, most airlines set guidelines that allow their employees to reimburse you for necessities, such as toiletries or a change of clothes.

 Complaints